dkarthe/webjeda-blog/_posts/2016-12-12-how-to-sync-files-folders-with-github.md

 ---
 title: How to sync files and folders with Github Pages
 desc: Creating files inside Github repository is easy but what if you have lot of files and folders to upload to Github!
 Here is a guide to do just that.
-kewords: upload folders to github, sync files and folders with github
+keywords: upload folders to github, sync files and folders with github
 ---

 <img alt="How to sync folders with Github" title="How to sync folders with Github" itemprop="thumbnailUrl" src="/images/sync-local-folders-with-github.jpg">